Nexus Expert Research

 Before each call, experts answer targeted pre-screening questions and sign a brief attestation confirming they won’t share MNPI or breach confidentiality.
 Custom alerts notify compliance teams (or client-side oversight personnel) when an expert or topic hits a sensitive trigger.

 After the conversation wraps, every detail is logged.
 This includes expert name, client name, topic, date, duration, fees, and a full transcript.
 These records live in a secure archive for at least three years, ready for spot-checks, exception-report reviews, or regulator audits.
+A thorough network compliance review helps catch anomalies early, while monthly compliance tests and “top ten” exception reports add another layer of protection.
 Monthly compliance tests and “top ten” exception reports help catch anomalies early, while a whistleblower program ensures anyone can flag concerns anonymously.

 This is an end-to-end cycle.
 From strict vetting and real-time engagement controls to exhaustive post-call monitoring.
 It brings our expert network compliance policy to life.
 It minimizes risk, speeds up issue resolution, and gives clients confidence that every call meets the highest ethical and legal standards.